-- 3. Professionals of the Iberdrola Group's companies may not give or accept hospitality that influences, might influence or might be construed as influencing decision-making. - 4.
-In the event of any doubt as to what is acceptable, the offer must be turned down or, if appropriate, first discussed with the Compliance Unit or with the corresponding compliance division, as applicable.
+- 3. Professionals may not give or accept any kind of hospitality that influences, might influence or might be construed as influencing decision-making. - 4.
+In the event of any doubt as to what is acceptable, the offer must be turned down or, if appropriate, first discussed with the compliance unit of the corresponding company of the Group, as applicable.